Fortune360/Honours-ALU/README.md

 ## Testing

 Testbenches are given (appended _TB).
-Below are the [13] tests run on the Spartan-3E FPGA Board.
+Below are the [13] purposeful tests run on the Spartan-3E FPGA Board.

 | Switches | INP_A    | INP_B    | Shows                             | Integer equation  |
 | -------- | -------- | -------- | --------------------------------- | ----------------- |